BY LAWS AND CONSTITUTION

 6 (open trial must have 8 dogs) to 14 dogs: 1st place=3 points, 2nd place=2 points, 3rd place=1 points

-Sec 1a: Doubles Pointing and Open and Doubles Flushing: A dog team in the Pointing Doubles division and dogs competing in the Flushing division must attain 20 points to be recognized as a champion in the UFTA, 10 of which must be 1st place points.
-To gain a division championship the dog must have two (2) first place finishes worth five (5) points each for a total of ten (10) points.
+Sec 1b: Open and Doubles Flushing: Dogs competing in the Flushing division must attain 20 points to be recognized as a champion in the UFTA, 10 of which must be First place points.
+To gain a division championship the dog must have two (2) First place finishes worth five (5) points each for a total of ten (10) points.
 The remainder of the ten points needed to complete the championship may come in any combination of points.
-A 2nd place finish is worth three (3) points and a 3rd place finish is worth one (1) point.
+A Second place finish is worth three (3) points and a Third place finish is worth one (1) point.
 Championship points carry over year to year until the dog earns a championship.
 The above process must be repeated to gain a second, third, fourth or more championships.
-Points earned in the open doubles division are now separate from the open shooting dog division.

 Sec 2: An amateur may become a champion by the above process as spelled out in Article VIII Sec.
 1. An Amateur may compete in the Amateur Division and achieve multiple championships until it no longer qualifies for the amateur division.
 Each state top Amateur Shooting Dog will be determined by the amount of dog of the year points earned during that year (example 21 dog of the year points would beat 20 points).
 A one run, 15-minute runoff can break ties for top Amateur Dog as described in Rule 2; sec 16) of the official UFTA RULE BOOK, over any other means of breaking the tie.